Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters must be changed every several months, depending on the kind you use.
+Furnace filters should be changed every couple of months, depending on the model you use.

-Not sure when you last replaced yours?
-Take it out and angle it toward the light.
-If light isn’t visible, buy a new one.
+Can’t remember when you last put in a new one?
+Pull it out and angle it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside